50+ Best WordPress Social Media Plugins (2020)

-Floating Social Media Icon is another great plugin that is super straightforward: It adds icon-based links to your social profiles to your site.
-It works with all the popular social networks, includes over 20 icon themes, has shortcode and widget support, and can be set to float on top of content.
-You can even set the icon size and order and the whole thing is easy to setup and use.
+Social Media Floating Icons is another great plugin that is super straightforward: It adds icon-based links to your social profiles to your site.
+It works with all the popular social networks, includes over 20 icon themes, has shortcode and widget support, and can be set to float on top of the content.
+You can even set the icon size and order and the whole thing is easy to set up and use.

 Another option is Easy Social Icons.
 This plugin allows you to upload your own custom social icons, attach a social URL, and select vertical or horizontal display.
 You can insert the icons with a shortcode, a template tag, or a widget.
 It’s responsive and lets you choose the order in which the icons are displayed.

-Another way to have total control over your social profile icons and share icons is with the Social Media and Share Icons plugin.
+Another way to have total control over your social profile icons and share icons is with the Social Media Share Buttons and Social Sharing Icons plugin.
 It works with over 200 social networks and lets you pick from 16 different designs, add animations, and you can opt to make the icons float or be sticky.
 You can also display follower counts, if you’d like, and opt to show a popup on certain posts and pages that ask people to follow you.

 Follow Us Badges is another plugin that’s exactly what it sounds like: it adds “follow” buttons to your WordPress site.
 It’s fully customizable though, so you can easily change their look depending on your industry, branding, and design scheme.
 It works with numerous social networks, and lets you display follower and like counts, too.